 And it’s true, the Vikings were pirates who came to plunder and kill, and they spread terror along Europe's coasts.
 But their reputation is not entirely fair: They were not just ruthless warriors, but also skilled traders, administrators and craftsmen in metal and wood, producing beautiful jewellery and artefacts that survive to this day.

 The Vikings were also some of Europe's best storytellers and the Norse sagas continue to fascinate modern audiences.
 And, by the way, they did not have horned helmets: No self-respecting Viking would want to look like a cow.

-We know a lot about what Viking life was like a thousand years ago, and you can experience a little of Viking life today.
+We know a lot about what Viking life was like a thousand years ago, and you can experience a little of it today.
 At Lofotr Viking Museum a traditional Viking longhouse has been built, and the museum also hosts Viking festivals and events where you can get a taste of Viking life and living.
 And in Oslo you can see the genuine article.

 Curator of the Lofotr Viking Museum, Marion Fjelde Larsen, picks some places in Norway well worth a visit to get that Viking feeling.

 Vikings were experts in water transportation as their native fjords stretched for great distances into Norway's heartland.
 Their longships were narrow, light, wooden boats with a shallow-draft hull designed for speed and easy navigation in shallow waters.
 Light enough to be carried, the longship was also double-ended, allowing it to reverse direction without needing to turn around.
 This was a major advantage in a sea filled with concealed icebergs and sea ice.